nafg/reactive/reactive-web-demo/src/main/resources/site/web/Properties.md

 ### `DomProperty`

 `DomProperty` acts a proxy to a property or attribute of a DOM element.
-It has an `EventStream[String]` that fires updates to the property's value.
+It has an `EventStream[String]` that fires updates to the property’s value.
-And it has an `update` method that sets the property's value with a `JsExp`.
+And it has an `update` method that sets the property’s value with a `JsExp`.

 Like `DomEventSource`, you can apply it to an Elem and get a new Elem, or use it as a `NodeSeq=>NodeSeq` function for CSS Selectors.
 Unlike `DomEventSource` however, you need to either